Dem Brudders

 The photo of the glow-parts in the dark with NO enhancement whatsoever.
 Parts had been sitting out on a table about five feet away from room light for a few minutes, and the light was turned out for this photo.
 The plastic has a nice, bright glow!
 This sprue takes up the bottom of that 10X10-inch box.

-In Atlantis’ Godzilla, a new square glow-sprue with duplicates of the other parts fills the entire bottom of the box.
+In Atlantis’ Godzilla model kit, a new square glow-sprue with duplicates of the other parts fills the entire bottom of the box.
 Other parts are molded in a nice, reptilian-green plastic that might have a hint of metallic sheen similar to the original issue.
 Modelers who want to do little to no painting should be delighted by this choice of lizard-green plastic.

 Picture